gdw-workshop/2018_GDW_Workshop/exercises/GDW Beast Tutorial 2018.md

 # Ok.
 Lets get Started!

-Go to the Beast folder in the GDW-Apps on your desktop.
+Go to the BEAST folder in the GDW-Apps on your desktop.
 All of the following programs are located here except for FigTree which is in its own folder within GDW-Apps.

 ## Open Beauti